Price Predictions: BTC, ETH, BNB, XRP, SOL, DOGE, ADA, BCH, LINK, HYPE

 Solana price prediction

-Buyers are attempting to start a recovery in Solana (SOL), but the long wick on the candlestick shows selling at higher levels.
+Solana (SOL) has been clinging to the 20-day EMA ($126) for the past few days, indicating that the bulls continue to exert pressure.

+If the price closes above the 20-day EMA, the SOL/USDT pair could climb to the overhead resistance at $147.
+There is minor resistance at the 50-day SMA ($132), but it is likely to be crossed.

-If the price continues lower and breaks below $116, it signals the resumption of the downtrend.
-The SOL/USDT pair could slump to $108 and eventually to the critical support at $95.
+Contrarily, if the Solana price turns down from the moving averages, it signals that the bears remain in control.
+That heightens the risk of a drop to the $108 level and eventually to the critical support at $95.

-The first sign of strength will be a break and close above the 20-day EMA ($127).
-That suggests the bears are losing their grip.
-The Solana price could rise to the 50-day SMA ($135) and then to $147.

 Dogecoin price prediction

-Dogecoin (DOGE) remains below the $0.13 level, signalling that the bears have continued to exert pressure.
+Buyers are struggling to push Dogecoin (DOGE) above the breakdown level of $0.13, indicating a lack of demand at higher levels.

-If the $0.12 level gives way, the DOGE/USDT pair could start the next leg of the downtrend to $0.10.
+Sellers will attempt to sink the Dogecoin price below the $0.12 level.
+If they can pull it off, the downtrend could resume, and the DOGE/USDT pair could descend to the Oct.
+10 low of $0.10.

-A minor positive for the bulls is the positive divergence on the RSI.
-That suggests the bearish momentum is weakening.
-Buyers will have to drive the Dogecoin price above the moving averages to signal that the market has rejected the break below $0.13.
-The pair could then rally toward $0.19.
+Buyers will have to swiftly drive the price above the moving averages to prevent the downward move.
+The pair could then rally to $0.19, indicating that the market has rejected the break below the $0.13 support.

 Cardano price prediction

-Buyers are attempting to start a recovery by pushing Cardano (ADA) back above the breakdown level of $0.37.

-The positive divergence on the RSI suggests that sell-pressure is reducing.
-A close above the 20-day EMA ($0.38) signals the start of a recovery, which could reach the 50-day SMA ($0.43) and then $0.50.
+Cardano (ADA) turned down from the 20-day EMA ($0.37) on Monday, indicating negative sentiment.

-Alternatively, if the Cardano price turns down from the 20-day EMA, it shows that the bears remain in command.
-The ADA/USDT pair could then nosedive to $0.30 and later to the Oct.
+The bears will try to strengthen their position by pulling the price below the $0.34 level.
+If they succeed, the ADA/USDT pair could plummet to $0.30 and later to the Oct.
 10 low of $0.27.

-Related: AI bubble risks in 2026: What’s the potential impact on Bitcoin price?
+The first sign of strength will be a break and close above the 20-day EMA.
+The pair could then climb to the 50-day SMA ($0.41), where the bears are expected to mount a strong defense.
+If buyers overcome the barrier, the Cardano price could reach the breakdown level of $0.50.

+Related: Ethereum below $3K: Low fees, weak ETF flows signal stagnation into 2026

 Bitcoin Cash price prediction

-Bitcoin Cash (BCH) turned up from the 20-day EMA ($575) on Thursday, indicating positive sentiment.
+Bitcoin Cash (BCH) is taking support at the 20-day EMA ($587), indicating that the bulls continue to buy on dips.

-The bulls will attempt to drive the Bitcoin Cash price above the $631 resistance.
-If they manage to do that, the possibility of a break above $651 increases.
-The BCH/USDT pair could then surge to $720.
+That enhances the prospects of a break above the $631 level.
+The BCH/USDT pair could then rally to $651 and subsequently to the stiff overhead resistance at $720.

-This positive view will be invalidated in the near term if the price turns down and breaks below the moving averages.
-Such a move suggests the pair could consolidate between $443 and $631 for some time.
+Sellers are likely to have other plans.
+They will strive to pull the price below the 20-day EMA.
+If they do that, the pair could slump to the 50-day SMA ($556).
+This is a crucial level for the bulls to defend, as a close below it suggests the Bitcoin Cash price may swing between $443 and $631 for some time.

 Chainlink price prediction

-The tight range trading is likely to resolve with a range expansion in the next few days.
-If the price turns up and breaks above the moving averages, the LINK/USDT pair could climb to $15.01 and then to $16.80.
+The positive divergence on the relative strength index (RSI) suggests the selling pressure is reducing.
+That increases the possibility of a break above the 50-day SMA.
+The LINK/USDT pair may then rally to $15.01.
+A close above $15.01 indicates that the downtrend could be over.

-On the contrary, if Chainlink price turns down and breaks below the $11.61 support, it heightens the risk of a drop below $10.94.
-The pair could then plummet to the Oct.
+Instead, if the Chainlink price turns down sharply from the moving averages and breaks below $11.61, it signals that the bears remain in control.
+The pair could then plunge below the $10.94 support, opening the door for a fall to the Oct.
 10 low of $7.90.

 Hyperliquid price prediction

-On the other hand, if the Hyperliquid price turns down from the 20-day EMA, it signals that the bears remain in control.
-That increases the likelihood of a drop below $22.19.
-The pair could then plunge to the Oct.
+This positive view will be invalidated in the near term if the Hyperliquid price turns down from the moving averages and breaks below the $22.19 level.
+The pair may then retest the Oct.
 10 low of $20.82.

 This article does not contain investment advice or recommendations.
 Every investment and trading move involves risk, and readers should conduct their own research when making a decision.
 While we strive to provide accurate and timely information, Cointelegraph does not guarantee the accuracy, completeness, or reliability of any information in this article.
 This article may contain forward-looking statements that are subject to risks and uncertainties.
 Cointelegraph will not be liable for any loss or damage arising from your reliance on this information.